MaysoonAhmad/Assignment-2/README.md

    1. How to  Setup monthely budget and save it.

    2. How to add user's  expenses for the month.
+   4. How to setup a modal that allows the users to input details for their expenses: the name, amount, date the purchase was made on,          and an icon to categorize the item.

    3. Project Object.